MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 1. In the browser window displaying the list of projects, click the tile representing your **Configuring Agent Pools and Understanding Pipeline Styles** project.
 1. On the **Configuring Agent Pools and Understanding Pipeline Styles** pane, in the vertical navigational pane on the left side, in the **Pipelines** section, click **Pipelines**.
 1. On the **Recent** tab of the **Pipelines** pane, select **PartsUnlimited** and, on the **PartsUnlimited** pane, select **Edit**.
-1. On the **PartsUnlimited** edit pane, in the existing YAML-based pipeline, replace line **7** `vmImage: vs2017-win2016` designating the target agent pool the following content, designating the newly created self-hosted agent pool:
+1. On the **PartsUnlimited** edit pane, in the existing YAML-based pipeline, replace line **7** `vmImage: vs2017-win2016` with the following content, designating the newly created self-hosted agent pool:

     ```yaml
     name: az400m05l05a-pool
     demands:
-    - agent.name -equals az400m05-vm0
+    - agent.name -equals az400m05-vm0:
     ```
 1. For `Task: NugetInstaller@0`, click on **Settings (link that is displaying above the task in grey colour)**, modify **Advanced > NuGet Version > 4.0.0**  and click on **Add**.
 1. On the **PartsUnlimited** edit pane, in the upper right corner of the pane, click **Save** and, on the **Save** pane, click **Save** again.
 This will automatically trigger the build based on this pipeline.